Do Go On - 396 - Rosemary Brown: A Musical Seance

 Wow.

-If I'm dead, I'm spending none of my time doing homework, let alone other people's homework.
+If I'm dead, I'm spending none of my time doing homework,

 You know what I mean?

-I'd like, figure it out yourself, kid.
+I'd like figure it out yourself, kid.

-Again, but think about how much time you've got in the day and now you're not having sex.
+I can, but think about how much time you've got in the day.

 Think about it.